tdnguyen0403/confluence-jira-task-sync/DEPLOYMENT.md

 ### Steps to Run:

 1. Make sure your `.env` file is correctly filled out.
+Load them into your environment.
 2. Build and run the containers in detached mode:
     ```bash
     docker-compose up -d --build